antmicro/fastvdma/README.md

 `make verilog`

-The generated file will be named `DMATop.v`
+The generated file will be named `DMATop$(DMACONFIG).v` where `DMACONFIG` is chosen DMA configuration.
+Verilog module will be named in the same manner.

 Register map
 ------------